shinyorg/shiny/input/docs/localization/gettingstarted.md

 - culture: the culture you ask for localization(default: null = CurrentUICulture)
 - tryParents: true to try with parent culture up to invariant when the asked one can't be found (default: true)
-- refreshAvailableCultures: true to refresh AvailableCultures property during initialization (default: true)
+- refreshAvailableCultures: true to refresh AvailableCultures property during initialization (default: false)
 - token: optional cancellation token

 ## Options builder